 Barnet council charge their residents the highest flat fee at £105 for the removal of up to 10 items.
 The cheapest councils are Croydon, Newham, Redbridge, Tower Hamlets and Waltham Forest who will all take away a select number of items completely free of charge.

-The charges and number of maximum items you’re allowed vary from council to council, but the average cost for a bulky waste collection in London is £46.
-This is an average of the councils that charge.
+The charges and number of maximum items you’re allowed vary from council to council, but the average cost for a council bulky waste collection of 3 items in London is £46. note: this is the average of the councils that charge (five are free)

 Most councils will only collect your bulky waste from outside your property so make sure you’ve moved everything in advance.
 It’s good practice to place your items outside the day before your collection because some councils, for example, Lewisham, charge extra if they need to revisit a property.